mirzaghaderi/rtpcr/README.md

 To cite the package ‘rtpcr’ in publications, please use:

-  Ghader Mirzaghaderi (2025). rtpcr: A package for statistical analysis and graphical presentation of qPCR data in R. PeerJ 13:e20185. https://doi.org/10.7717/peerj.20185
+  Ghader Mirzaghaderi (2025). rtpcr: a package for statistical analysis and graphical presentation of qPCR data in R. PeerJ 13:e20185. https://doi.org/10.7717/peerj.20185

 A BibTeX entry for LaTeX users is